True Cost of Driving Without Insurance Explained

 Comparing Costs: Insurance vs. Driving Uninsured

-Estimated Costs: Driving Without Insurance vs. Being Insured
+Estimated Cost Categories: Driving Without Insurance vs. Being Insured

-Cost Item Driving Without Insurance With Basic Insurance
+Cost Category Driving Without Insurance With Basic Insurance

 Hidden Costs of Driving Uninsured